tryretool/retool-onpremise/README.md

 1. Click through to create the stack; this could take up to 15 minutes; you can monitor the progress of the stack being created in the `Events` tab in Cloudformation
 1. After everything is complete, you should see all the resources with a `CREATE_COMPLETE` status.
 1. In the **Outputs** section within the CloudFormation dashboard, you should be able to find the ALB DNS URL.
 This is where Retool should be running.
+1. The backend tries to guess your domain to create invite links, but with a load balancer in front of Retool you'll need to set the `BASE_DOMAIN` environment variable to your fully qualified domain (i.e. `https://retool.company.com`).
+Docs [here](https://docs.retool.com/docs/environment-variables).

 **OOM issues**